jet76/CSCI-135/Assignment 02/Part 1/README.md

 You nailed it!
 It took you 8 guesses.

 **How do I read in a number from the user?** You need to use download the [StdIn.java](StdIn.java) class and place it in the same directory as your [NumberHunt.java](NumberHunt.java) program.
 When you want your program to read in an int from the user, call the method StdIn.readInt().
+For an example program, see [OrderProduct.java](https://katie.cs.mtech.edu/classes/archive/f13/csci135/examples/OrderProduct.java).

 **How do I check if a command line argument was given?** You can use args.length to find out how many command line arguments were sent in.
 If args.length is zero, you know you need to draw a random number.
 If args.length is greater than zero, you can obtain the target value from args[0].

 **How do I draw a random number?** You want to use the Math.random() method.
+Check out the [TwoDice.java](https://katie.cs.mtech.edu/classes/archive/f13/csci135/examples/TwoDice.java) example.